As an Amazon Associate I earn from qualifying purchases.

 How To Make Bell Pepper Chicken

-In a skillet, sauté the bell peppers and onions until soft.
+Sauté the bell peppers and onions at medium-high heat until soft.

 Add the chicken and remaining garlic powder, and cook completely (approximately 15 minutes, depending on the size of your chicken chunks).